Travel Hacking: Best way to save money on vacations?

 Unless money is not a consideration when you book travel or you travel for business and don’t have to pick up the tab, you’ve probably already figured out how to save money where you can.

-There are many ways to “hack travel” but one of the most popular is to earn points and miles from credit card promotions.
-The points and miles can then be redeemed for free or reduced cost travel or accommodations.
+There are many ways to “travel hack,” but one of the most popular is to earn points and miles from credit card promotions.

 But it’s important to understand the terms of the promotion agreement.

-Some credit cards with promotions have an annual fee that isn’t waived the first year.
+Some credit cards with promotions have an annual fee not waived the first year.
 If it isn’t waived, how does the annual fee affect the value of the points?
-And if it is waived, will you be able to spend the points before the year is up and you have to pay the fee?
-If you cancel the card to avoid the fee, you may lose any points you haven’t redeemed.

 Who Shouldn’t Travel Hack?